LibraryOfCongress/coding-standards/README.md

 practice where it conflicts with our generic guidance since that will be the most familiar to developers proficient with that tool.

-In the spirit of the first anti-goal, we also strongly recommend relying on automation where possible.
-It matters far less whether you use 2 or 4 spaces to indent if your editor and other tools apply that every time you hit save because the cost of following it is effectively nil.
+In the spirit of the first anti-goal we strongly recommend relying on automation where possible.
+It matters far less whether you use 2 or 4 spaces to indent if your editor and other tools consistently follow that setting because the cost of following it is effectively nil if it happens automatically every time you hit save.

 # How this project is organized